martyn82/handbook/docs/_pages/tactics/performance/management/maintain-multiple-copies.md

 top: tactics
 parent: tactics-performance-management
 grandparent: tactics-performance
+excerpt: Clients in a client-server pattern are replicas of the computation.
+The purpose of replicas is to reduce the contention that would occur if all computations took place on a central server.
 ---

 Clients in a client-server pattern are replicas of the computation.
 The purpose of replicas is to reduce the contention that would occur if all computations